-- To enable or disable a wireless or wired network device, right-click the Network Connection icon on the Windows desktop in the notification area, at the far right of the taskbar.
-To enable devices, select the check box from the menu option.
-To disable the device, clear the check box. - Be sure that the wireless device is turned on. - Be sure that the computer wireless antennas are free from obstructions. - Be sure that the cable or DSL modem and its power cord are properly connected and that the lights are on. - Be sure that the wireless router or access point is properly connected to its power adapter and to the cable or DSL modem, and that the lights are on. - Disconnect and then reconnect all cables, and turn the power off and then back on.
+- To enable or disable a wireless or wired network device, click the Network Connection icon on the Windows desktop in the notification area, at the far right of the taskbar.
+To enable a device, click on the device name, and then click Connect.
+To disable the device, click on the device name, and then click Disconnect.

+- Be sure that the wireless device is turned on. - Be sure that the computer wireless antennas are free from obstructions. - Be sure that the cable or DSL modem and its power cord are properly connected and that the lights are on. - Be sure that the wireless router or access point is properly connected to its power adapter and to the cable or DSL modem, and that the lights are on. - Disconnect and then reconnect all cables, and turn the power off and then back on.

-A disc does not play
+A optional external disc does not play